quicwg/base-drafts/draft-ietf-quic-transport.md

 Stream ID:
 : The 32-bit Stream ID of the stream being ignored.

-Error Code:
+App Error Code:
-: The application-specified reason the sender is ignoring the stream.
+: A 32-bit, application-specified reason the sender is ignoring the stream (see
+  {{app-error-codes}}).

 ## ACK Frame {#frame-ack}